ShenaoW/shenaow.github.io/_pages/about.md

 # 😀 About Me

 Hi, there!
 I’m a master student in the School of Cyber Science and Engineering at Huazhong University of Science and Technology (HUST), co-supervised by Prof. [Haoyu Wang](https://howiepku.github.io/) & [Kailong Wang](https://scholar.google.com/citations?user=WpOnslgAAAAJ&hl=en).
-Previously, I received my B.S. degree at Xidian University, under supervision of Prof. [Hui Li](https://web.xidian.edu.cn/lihui/index.html) in June 2023.
+Previously, I received my B.Eng. degree at Xidian University, under supervision of Prof. [Hui Li](https://web.xidian.edu.cn/lihui/index.html) in June 2023.

 I am interested in improving the security of mobile systems and having an impact in the real world.
 My current research interests include Mobile Security (Especially Mini-Programs), OSS Security and LLM Security: